Boy Meets Girl (1938 film): Production

 According to The Hollywood Reporter Marion Davies was originally considered to play Susie.
 The media has speculated on several reasons for the change in casting.
 One is that Davies' lover, William Randolph Hearst, rejected the film for Davies because he thought it was too racy for her.
 Another is that Hearst rejected the film because his Cosmopolitan Productions was severing relations with Warner Bros.
 Another possible reason is that Davies rejected the role herself, upset with cast changes for the film or with the size of her part.
 In any case, Davies did not do the picture, and never made another film.

 Boy Meets Girl was Cagney's eighth picture with comedy-specialist director Lloyd Bacon, out of the nine they would eventually make together; it was also Pat O'Brien's eighth out of an eventual ten with Bacon, and the fifth of nine to pair Cagney and O'Brien.
 Cagney, O'Brien, their Boy Meet Girl co-stars Ralph Bellamy and Frank McHugh, along with Spencer Tracy and Frank Morgan, called themselves "The Boys Club" and had dinner together on Thursday nights.

 In the scene which takes place at a glitzy Hollywood movie premiere, with Ronald Reagan - newly signed to Warner Bros. - playing the radio announcer, the name of the film is given as The White Rajah, starring Errol Flynn.
 This was the name of a script actually written by Flynn, but rejected for production as being too weak.
 Supposedly, Flynn was not happy with the in-joke.

 Reception

-Reviewers at the time of release thought that the requirements of the Hays Office censors regarding Susies's pregnancy caused the satire of the original play to be less effective in the film.
+Reviewers at the time of release thought that the requirements of the Hays Office censors regarding Susie's pregnancy caused the satire of the original play to be less effective in the film.